MAPLE BACON SCONES

 TIPS AND TRICKS

 If you don’t have a food processor you can always break the butter with your fingertips in the dry ingredients.
-I always keep bacon fat when I cook some and keep it in the fridge.
-It’s delicious to fry an egg or vegetables, like mushrooms.
+I always keep the fat from bacon when I cook some and keep it in the fridge.
+It’s delicious to fry an egg or hearthy vegetables, like mushrooms.

 Scones keep in the freezer for 3 months.
 I recommend wrapping them with an extra layer of aluminium paper if you want to keep them in there for more than a few days so that they don’t absorb funky odours.